Back to Blog

 FAQ

 Can I use Zapier to connect Lemon Squeezy to any email tool?
 Zapier has Lemon Squeezy triggers and works with most major email tools.
 It's the quickest way to connect without writing code.
-The trade-off is cost ($20+/month) and some latency.
+The trade-off is cost ($20+/month) and some latency (typically 1-5 minutes).
+For most indie products, this latency is acceptable.

 Should I switch from Lemon Squeezy to Stripe for better email integration?
-Only if email integration is a critical pain point.
+Only if email integration is a critical pain point that webhook forwarding can't solve.
 Lemon Squeezy's merchant-of-record value usually outweighs the integration convenience of Stripe.
-The webhook approach works fine for most use cases.
+The webhook approach works fine for most use cases and takes a few hours to set up once.

 Does Lemon Squeezy have built-in email?
 Lemon Squeezy sends basic transactional emails (receipts, subscription confirmations) but doesn't have marketing email features.
-You need a separate tool for campaigns and sequences.
+You need a separate tool for campaigns, sequences, onboarding, and lifecycle email.